 Chevrolet quotes a range of up to 238 miles in the all-electric Bolt but your mileage will vary depending on how you drive, where you live, and what you routinely carry.
 The hybrid Volt provides a useful 420-mile range before needing to fill up or stop for a charge.

 The other half of the powertrain comes to life when the battery runs out of juice.
 It’s a 101-horsepower, 1.5-liter EcoTec four-cylinder engine that fires up automatically when it senses the motors are drawing the battery’s last electrons and acts as a generator to top up the battery pack.
-The 3,543-pound Volt differs from a conventional hybrid because its engine never directly spins the wheels; it merely makes electricity and sends it to the battery.
 This gasoline-electric setup provides a useful 420-mile range before needing to fill up or stop for a charge.

 Regenerative braking captures the kinetic energy generated during braking and channels it back to the battery pack, though it’s not enough to power the car on its own.
-Note charging the Volt’s battery pack takes 13 hours when using a 120-volt outlet or 4.5 hours when plugged into a 240-volt power source.
+Charging the Volt’s battery pack takes a whopping 13 hours when using a 120-volt outlet or 2.3 hours when plugged into a 240-volt power source.
+Achieving a 2.3-hour charge requires the quick charger that’s standard on the Premier model and offered at an extra cost on the LT trim.
 Chevrolet cautiously points out the actual charge time may vary depending on factors like the weather.

 Interior and exterior design

 Automakers routinely talk about how electrification opens up new possibilities in terms of design, but Chevrolet decided to play it safe this time around.
-It’s the company’s first series-produced electric car so straying too far from the mainstream could alienate buyers.
+It’s the company’s first series-produced electric car so straying too far from the mainstream could alienate buyers — Audi came to the same conclusion when it developed the E-Tron.
 The Bolt looks very much like a conventional car in both shape and design; nothing about it screams “I’m electric!”
 It’s more toned-down than the Leaf, one of its main rivals in the electric car segment.
 It falls in line with Chevrolet’s current design language inside and out.

 The Bolt blurs the line between tall hatchback and crossover.
 The Volt is more of a conventional sedan with a sweeping roof line and a hatch.